Panama City Beach Gay Travel

 The Grand Lagoon area is where you’ll find most of the tourist action.
 Hotels, bars and restaurants line the shore as well as the main drag of Thomas Drive.

-Grand Lagoon Airbnb rentals offer the most space.
+Lower Grand Lagoon VRBO rentals offer the most space.
 They’re relatively inexpensive, too.
 Plus, if you choose a property along the shore, access to pools and hot tubs is commonly included.

 Hotels and residences in the Panama City Beach area were heavily damaged by hurricanes in recent years, specifically Hurricane Sally in 2020.
 With this in mind, be extra judicious while browsing places to stay.